NatalieWojciechowski/PlacerRefresh/Readme.md

 o Cut Scene?
 	- Opening has that truck driving with the pigs in the back, once crashed they start to spawn
-	  - Then the golems & boss were those who were annoyed/ affected by the crash and awoke
+	  - Then the golems & boss were those who were annoyed/ affected by the crash and awoke o Revisit the Tower Upgrade UI o Rebalance the cost / Upgrade / Range / Selling ratios => Also, the unit scaling does not allow for clean upgrade jumps by %

 #### Enemy Features